abmmusa/abmmusa.github.io/research.md

 However, some major challenges for passive smartphone tracking are sparse packet transmissions, received signal strength variation, and a variable number of received packets.
 To address these challenges we used a hidden-Markov-model based solution, using map topology to impose restrictions on movement, and signal strength characteristics.
 Additionally, to obtain more packets from a passing smartphone for improved tracking accuracy, we used low-level Wi-Fi protocol features involving association process and management frames that increased the number of received packets by up to 5 times.

+The video below illustrates the performance of our tracking method with Wi-Fi monitors placed approximately 500 meteres apart.
+The red car shows the tracked location and the green car shows the ground truth GPS location.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iIxLdGWvs2U" frameborder="0" allowfullscreen></iframe>

 See more at our [SenSys 2012]({{ site.baseurl }}/papers/musa-sensys12.pdf) paper and [SenSys 2011]({{ site.baseurl }}/papers/musa-sensys11-demo.pdf) demo.